0xtheblackbay/wallet/README.md

 ## License

-This program is free for personal and commercial use. yo umay do whatever you want with it.
+This program is free for personal and commercial use. you may do whatever you want with it.

 ## Credits